Understanding Hepatitis B:

 Symptoms of Hepatitis B:

 Some people get sick within the first six months after getting infected.
-The symptoms of this “acute” hepatitis are loss of appetite, tiredness, stomach-ache, nausea, and vomiting.
+The symptoms of this “acute” hepatitis include a loss of appetite, tiredness, stomach-ache, nausea, and vomiting.
 These people might also experience yellowing of the whites of the eyes (jaundice) or joint pain.

 For some people, acute infection leads to chronic infection.
 People with chronic HBV infection usually do not feel sick for many years, but will have symptoms if they develop the most serious complications from hepatitis B, like cirrhosis or liver cancer.
 A person infected with the virus can pass it on to others even if he or she does not feel sick or show symptoms.